bcgov/sso-switchover-agent/README.md

 The switchover agent app is built and deployed automatically on pr merges to `dev` and `main` using the action `publish-image.yml`.
 On merging to the `dev` branch, the app is deployed to the Gold DR sandbox `dev` namespace.
 On merging to the `main` branch, the app is built and deployed to the Gold DR production `dev`, `test`, and `prod` namespaces.

 The history of times the switchover agent has been triggered can be seen by looking at the history of the `Set the dr deployment to active` action in this repo.

+### DNS rerouting

+The DNS rerouting is handled by the a golobal server load balancer (GSLB) that monitors the keycloak health endpoint `https://loginproxy.gov.bc.ca/auth/realms/master/.well-known/openid-configuration` and, if it is not accessible, the GSLB will redirect traffic to the Gold DR cluster app.

+The Switchover agent monitors the keycloak app url (loginproxy.gov.bc.ca for production) and checks  every 5 seconds if the DNS record has changed.
+If it has, that indicates GSLB is redirecting to DR and the 'switch to dr' github action is triggered.

 ## Local development environment